 Our office evaluates and makes decisions on applications submitted by the priority

 deadline first.
 After the priority deadline has passed, we will continue to accept

 Please note: We do NOT offer funding for MA applicants for Spring.

 We do not have a spring admission for our PhD program.
 We do take applications for Spring admission to the MA program.

-* The GRE requirement will be waived for Spring 2021 and Fall 2021 - view the departmental statement here.
+* The GRE requirement will be waived for Fall 2021 and Spring 2022 - view the departmental statement here.